 Wine Growing Regions

-Geographical location: The north-central portion of the Tauber Valley and the upper Rhine Valley adjacent to the Black Forest, stretching from Heidelberg to the Swiss border and the Bodensee (Lake Constance).
+Geographical location: The north-central portion of the Tauber Valley and the upper Rhine Valley adjacent to the Black Forest, stretching from Heidelberg to the Swiss border and the Bodensee (Lake Constance)

-Major town(s): Heidelberg, Karlsruhe, Baden-Baden, Freiburg.
+Major town(s): Heidelberg, Karlsruhe, Baden-Baden, Freiburg

-Climate: Sunny and warm.
-The Kaiserstuhl district is Germany's warmest area.
+Climate: Sunny and warm; the Kaiserstuhl district is Germany's warmest area

 Soil types: Shell-limestone in Tauberfranken.
 Elsewhere, a wide variety including keuper, loam, loess, granite, clay, limestone and sand.
 The Kaiserstuhl is an extinct volcano, while glacial deposits (moraine) are typical of the Bodensee district.

-Vineyard area (2003): 15,944 ha / 39,396 acres · 9 districts · 16 collective vineyard sites · 300+ individual sites
+Vineyard area (2019): 15,836 ha · 9 districts · 16 collective vineyard sites · 300+ individual sites

 Marketing: Most growers are members of the ca. 100 cooperatives that produce and market about 85% of the region's wine.
 The regional cooperative cellars in Breisach are the largest in Europe and the fourth-largest in the world.
 Exports play a minor role.
 Nearly half of production is sold in supermarkets; the other half in wine shops and restaurants, or directly to final consumers.
-At 35 liters in 1997, the per capita consumption of wine and sparkling wine in the Baden and Württemberg regions is the highest in Germany.